-Appealing a Court Decision or Judgment
+The Basics of Appealing a Court Decision

 If the court finds an error that contributed to the trial court's decision, the appeals court will reverse that decision.
 The lawyers for the parties submit briefs to the court and may be granted oral argument.
 Once an appeals court has made its decision, the opportunity for further appeals is limited.
-The number of parties filing appeals has risen substantially in the last few decades, causing the state and federal court systems to implement changes in an effort to keep up.
+As the number of parties filing appeals has risen substantially, the state and federal court systems have implemented changes in an effort to keep up.

 Trials vs. Appeals

 The judge controls the activities in the courtroom and makes all the legal decisions, such as ruling on motions and on objections raised by the attorneys.
-The judge is often called the finder of law.
+The judge is often called the "finder of law."
 If the parties have chosen a bench trial, rather than a jury trial, the judge will make both findings of fact and findings of law.

 An appeal is a review of the trial court's application of the law.
 There is no jury in an appeal, nor do the lawyers present witnesses or, typically, other forms of evidence.
 The court will accept the facts as they were revealed in the trial court, unless a factual finding is clearly against the weight of the evidence.

 Yet on the larger courts, the full number of judges seldom hear claims together.
 Instead, appeals are typically heard by panels, often comprised of three judges.
-In rare instances, the full court may decide to grant a motion for rehearing "en banc," in which event all the judges on the appeals court hear the case together and issue a new decision.
-Supreme courts, at the state and federal level, have from five to nine judges, referred to as justices.
+In rare instances, the full court may decide to grant a motion for rehearing "en banc," when all the judges on the appeals court hear the case together and issue a new decision.
+Supreme Courts, at the state and federal level, have from five to nine judges, referred to as justices.